Home Buying a Vehicle in Australia (van, 4WD, car)

 At resale, please have the deed of purchase, the certificate of registration and history of vehicle repairs.
 In some states (Queensland, Victoria, NSW, ACT), you will be required to conduct a roadworthy inspection prior to resale.

-To maximise your chances of resale, restore and clean your van.
-Take a lot of quality photos of your vehicle for your ad.
-Post an ad with as much detail as possible (age, mileage, equipment …) on Gumtree and Facebook groups.
+To maximise your chances of resale, restore and clean your vehicle.
+Take a lot of quality photos for your ad and post it with as much detail as possible (age, mileage, equipment …) on Gumtree and Facebook groups / Marketplace.

 FAQs On Buying a Vehicle